 Your friend is in good spirits.
 They are of great service.

 When used as an adjective, it may be called an adjective phrase.

-518. A prepositional phrase may be used like an adverb to modify -
+512. A prepositional phrase may be used like an adverb to modify -

-Go in haste | to the town | for the doctor.
-1. A Verb:

-2. An Infinitive: To waste in youth is to want in age.
-(A Gerund: He succeeded after trying repeatedly.

-3. A Participle: Bees coming to him.

-Bees coming to hives laden with honey.

-4. An Adjective: The narrative is full of interest.

-5. An Adverb: She did well for a beginner.
+Go in haste to the town for the doctor.
+0 ∫ An Infinitive : To waste in youth is to want in age.
+He succeeded after trying for hours.
+2. A Gerund : He succeeded after trying for hours.
+3. A Participle : Bees coming to hives laden with honey.
+4 .
+An Adjective : The narrative is full of interest.
+5. An Adverb : She did well for a beginner.